baltpeter/thesis-mobile-consent-dialogs/thesis/600_results.md

 <!-- select * from dialogs where cast(prefs as text) ~* 'IABTCF' and not (verdict = 'dialog' or verdict = 'maybe_dialog'); -->
 <!-- select * from dialogs where not cast(prefs as text) ~* 'IABTCF' and (verdict = 'dialog' or verdict = 'maybe_dialog'); -->

-24 apps only saved `IABTCF` preferences after accepting or rejecting the dialog but not initially, the remaining 138 saved them even without any interaction with the consent dialog.
+24 apps only saved `IABTCF` preferences after accepting or rejecting the dialog, but not initially, the remaining 138 saved them even without any interaction with the consent dialog.
 <!-- select count(1) from dialogs where prefs->>'initial' ~* 'IABTCF'; -->
 <!-- select count(1) from dialogs where not prefs->>'initial' ~* 'IABTCF' and (prefs->>'accepted' ~* 'IABTCF' or prefs->>'rejected' ~* 'IABTCF'); -->